 - pumpkin pie spice

-I call flax, chia and hemp my breakfast trifecta.
+In our how to make a smoothie resource, I call flax, chia and hemp my breakfast trifecta.

 Seriously, I put this combo in everything I eat for breakfast whether it’s a gut healing smoothie like this, a bowl of oatmeal, millet porridge or even as a topping for pancakes and waffles.